Author: Irving Berlin, 1918; revised 1938

 From the mountains To the prairies, To the ocean white with foam God bless America, My home sweet home. :|

-The unofficial national anthem of the United States was composed by an immigrant who left his home in Siberia for the USA when he was only five years old.
+The God Bless America lyrics seem to be the unofficial national anthem of the United States.
+They were composed by an immigrant who left his home in Siberia for the USA when he was only five years old.

 The original version of "God Bless America" was written by Irving Berlin (1888-1989) during the summer of 1918 at Camp Upton, located in Yaphank, Long Island,